11 minute read

 The STOMP Broker

-Ensure that your STOMP broker supports STOMP over WebSockets.
-While some messaging brokers support it out of the box, a few may need additional configuration or activating plugins.
+Ensure your STOMP broker supports STOMP over WebSockets.
+While some brokers support this out of the box, others may require additional configuration or enabling a plugin.

 Include stompjs